prantoshikder/creative-agency-client-side/README.md

 + A service seller web application.

++ One-page web application with interactive UI.

++ We have implemented authentication for google, facebook and manual email.

 + Admin will add his required courses.

 + Admin will check how the customer has reviewed any of his courses.